cs1302uga/cs1302-styleguide/README.md

 Audit done.
 ```

-Here is some example output that does not include any warning (i.e.,
+Here is some example output for a valid file:
-the checked file is in valid style):

 ```
-$ checkstyle -c cs1302_checks.xml src/cs1302/Test.java
 Starting audit...
 Audit done.
 ```